asagarwal/salesforce-package-xml/README.md

 4. **package-profile.xml** - Use this file to retreive the profile and all the other metadata types that impact the Profile XML.
 Some of these metdata types do not work with wildcard asterisk character.
 A comment has been added to such metadata types.
 Replace asterisk with the API name of the components that needs to be retrieved

+5. **package-permissionset.xml** - Use this file to retreive the permission set and all the other metadata types that impact the permission set XML.
+Some of these metdata types do not work with wildcard asterisk character.
+A comment has been added to such metadata types.
+Replace asterisk with the API name of the components that needs to be retrieved

-5. **package-object.xml** - Use this file to retreive an object and all the important metadata related to an object.
+6. **package-object.xml** - Use this file to retreive an object and all the important metadata related to an object.